dotnet/docs/docs/framework/winforms/controls/walkthrough-debugging-custom-windows-forms-controls-at-design-time.md

   - "walkthroughs [Windows Forms], debugging"
   - "design-time debugging"
 ms.assetid: 1fd83ccd-3798-42fc-85a3-6cba99467387
+author: gewarren
+ms.author: gewarren
+manager: jillfra
 ---
-# Walkthrough: Debugging Custom Windows Forms Controls at Design Time
+# Walkthrough: Debug Custom Windows Forms Controls at Design Time

 When you create a custom control, you will often find it necessary to debug its design-time behavior.
 This is especially true if you are authoring a custom designer for your custom control.
 For details, see [Walkthrough: Creating a Windows Forms Control That Takes Advantage of Visual Studio Design-Time Features](creating-a-wf-control-design-time-features.md).

 You can debug your custom controls using Visual Studio, just as you would debug any other .NET Framework classes.
-The difference is that you will debug a separate instance of Visual Studio that is running your custom control's code
+The difference is that you will debug a separate instance of Visual Studio that is running your custom control's code.

-Tasks illustrated in this walkthrough include:

-- Creating a Windows Forms project to host your custom control

-- Creating a control library project

-- Adding a property to your custom control

-- Adding your custom control to the host form

-- Setting up the project for design-time debugging

-- Debugging your custom control at design time

-When you are finished, you will have an understanding of the tasks necessary for debugging the design-time behavior of a custom control.

 ## Create the project

 The first step is to create the application project.
 You will use this project to build the application that hosts the custom control.

-In Visual Studio, create a Windows Application project called "DebuggingExample" (**File** > **New** > **Project** > **Visual C#** or **Visual Basic** > **Classic Desktop** > **Windows Forms Application**).
+In Visual Studio, create a Windows Application project, and name it **DebuggingExample**.

 ## Create the control library project